arielchuri/autozinefier/croak_01.md

 Anyone reduced to 6 or less Stamina becomes a Slurm Symbiote and is ejected from the rear (100% chance of mutation).
 The worms grow in the body.
 Over the next week, barring intervention, the victim falls very ill, begins to bloat, attempts to attack lawful clerics, and explodes releasing thousands of purple worms.

-**Vomit** Can shoot a Puss Grubin.
+*Vomit:* Can shoot a Puss Grubin.
 Shooting it up to 40’. +3 ranged, 1d4 Dam.
 The Puss Grubin explodes on a hit or lands ready to attack next turn on a miss.

-**Defecate** Eject 3 Puss, Acid, or Napalm Grubins.
+*Defecate:* Eject 3 Puss, Acid, or Napalm Grubins.

-**Exiting** Upon losing a moral check or being reduced to too few HP; the Slurm will forcibly eject any characters in its stomach and bite its own tail and swallow itself until it has disappeared with a small pop.
+*Exiting:* Upon losing a moral check or being reduced to too few HP; the Slurm will forcibly eject any characters in its stomach and bite its own tail and swallow itself until it has disappeared with a small pop.
 Upon death; the worm deflates with gas and fluid leaking out, leaving only a bit of skin, lips, teeth, and jewelry (1d14+14gp).
 </div>

 </section>
 <section markdown="1">

-## Slime Grubins
+## Slurm Grubins

 **Grubin:** Init -1; Atk shiv -1 melee (1d4-1), burst (area effect 5'); AC 9; HD 1d6-1; hp 2; MV roll 35'; Act 1d20; SP burst, infravision; SV Fort +1, Ref -1, Will +3; AL C

 Massively bloated into translucent balls in the stomach of the Slurm, these frightened looking grubins roll into battle in numbers.
 They use their full movement to roll right up to the enemy and burst upon taking any damage.
+Slurm grubins come in three flavors.

-**Puss:** 1d3 to all within 10’.
+**Puss Grubin:** 1d3 to all within 10’.

-**Napalm:** 5' covered in flaming gel and grubin bits.
+**Napalm Grubin:** 5' covered in flaming gel and grubin bits.
 1d5 damage/round. three DC 15 agility checks to remove.
 Anyone may attempt over multiple rounds.

-**Acid:** Acid cloud 25’ square.
+**Acid Grubin:** Acid cloud 25’ square.
 1d4 damage/round, DC 15 Ref save or lose a round, Act -1d.
 </div>
 <!-- {: .breakbefore} -->
 </section>